lenarayneallen/scRNA-seq_Practice_Project/README.md

 The data files used for this project are available for download through the Gene Expression Omnibus at the following link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE197177

+I initially found this study as it made the rounds on the pancreatic cancer side of twitter, and I decided to use it for practice analysis due to its small sample size but powerful conclusions.
 ## Experimental Background:
 In this study, the authors sought to understand the cellular composition and microenvironment of primary Pancreatic Ductal Adenocarcinoma (PDAC) tumors and PDAC hepatic metastases through the use of scRNA-seq.
 Eight clinical samples from four patients were analyzed, and the samples derived from each patient are as follows:

 ![image](https://github.com/lenarayneallen/Seurat_Practice_Project/assets/124638335/5cb378fb-3477-4305-88ee-7ff39aa5802c)

+PDAC is a particularly immune evasive cancer, and it is often not responsive to the immune checkpoint inhibitor therapies that have been effective in many other cancer types.
+The 5-year survival rate is low, often estimated at less than 10%, and resection is often the only curative option.
+It is often diagnosed at a state of significant disease progression, with paitents often presenting with liver metastasis at the time of diagnosis.

+Sources:

+Liu Z, Gou A, Wu X. Liver metastasis of pancreatic cancer: the new choice at the crossroads.
+Hepatobiliary Surg Nutr.
+2023 Feb 28;12(1):88-91. doi: 10.21037/hbsn-22-489.
+Epub 2023 Jan 16.
+PMID: 36860262; PMCID: PMC9944539.

+Rojas, L.A., Sethna, Z., Soares, K.C. et al. Personalized RNA neoantigen vaccines stimulate T cells in pancreatic cancer.
+Nature 618, 144–150 (2023). https://doi.org/10.1038/s41586-023-06063-y

 ## Author's analysis methods:
 For comparison purposes, here are the methods as described in the Zhang et al. publication: